 CONTACT US TODAY

 To speak to our expert solicitors about the details of your situation, get in touch with us today.
-Call 0800 634 0285 or fill in the quick contact form at the top of the page.
+Call 0800 634 0285 or request a call back by filling in your details in the form on this page.

 About rhinoplasty nose reshaping surgery

 Rhinoplasty is a popular procedure amongst both male and female patients, usually undertaken to alter the appearance of either the bridge, tip or nostrils of the nose.
 Some patients choose to undergo the procedure for aesthetic reasons, while others do so for reconstructive purposes, or to improve their breathing.

 It is an invasive procedure performed under general anaesthetic and usually takes between one and three hours to complete, with a requirement to stay in hospital overnight.

 Nose reshaping can either reduce the size of the nose (reduction rhinoplasty), or increase it (augmentation rhinoplasty).